Freddie3/hello-world/README.md

 # hello-world
 My first learning post
-I'm new to the World of Programming and just tring to learn JavaScript.
+I'm new to the World of Programming, and just trying to learn JavaScript.